 As a Kellner Scholar, Anna spent one year at Bard College, NY and participated in their Manhattan-based Globalization and International Affairs Program through which she gained experience at CNN International and the Council on Foreign Relations.
 She is an alumna of The Fund for American Studies’ Prague and D.C. summer institutes, and of the Hungarian American Coalition’s Internship Program.

 She was born and raised in Budapest, Hungary, earned her Master’s degree in International Relations at Corvinus University focusing on American foreign policy and pursued graduate studies at ELTE School of English and American Studies.
 In addition to her native Hungarian, she speaks German, French and Italian.
-She is a licensed tour guide in Budapest.
+She is a licensed tour guide in Budapest and an avid promoter of the classical architecture of the city.

 phone: (202) 627 6810